Or “Jimmy The Jam Wagon”

 Plus I’ve just been falling into deals lately.
 I ordered some stuff online from AutoZone for me to go pick up.
 I applied a new user discount, and they had deals on exactly what I was buying, so I knocked about 20% off the retail price.
 And when I got there to pick it up, the guys were having trouble locating what I wanted most because some knucklehead put an empty box where the item should be and the box with the product in it on the display.
 They figured it out, and so while he rang me up, he applied another discount on top of the already-taken discount.
 I took 20% off, and then he took 20% off again.
 NICE!
 Plus with the deals they had I came out like a champ.

 The thing I was most interested in was a new battery charger.
 I had a very reliable one I bought from Sears that was about 80 bucks and took forever to wind up a charge and had to be plugged into the wall.
 It saved me a number of times in the winter up here, so I considered it money well-spent.
 My ex-wife’s friend stole it from me, so I’m again without one.
 And a lot of other stuff.
 To the tune of over ten thousand dollars.
 Birds of a feather.
-You think I’m annoyed about that fact?
+Do you think I’m annoyed about that fact?

 What I got originally – the battery charger – was about $109+.
 But after all the discounts, it was about $66.
 And this thing rocks.
 It’s a Duralast 800 Amp Lithium Portable Battery Jump Starter.
 Here’s a video of a guy using it.
 What he failed to do was power the battery up to 100% before turning it on or using it.
 These batteries have memories, so you have to keep them topped off.
 He’s doing it pretty much how everyone that buys it does it, I’m doing it the right way.
 Go figure.
 But this will be the best money you ever spent when your battery’s dead and you are in a very compromised situation.

 And speaking of batteries, I hadn’t considered that I’ll be drawing a lot of energy from the battery with the audio system I’m installing.
 I hooked up the stereo today for the first time and it sucked the battery dry.
 I explored all the reasons that could be and the best/easiest/most affordable solution is to upgrade the battery.
 What’s in James now isn’t junk.
-It’s only 4 years old and a decent battery, but it’s not up to the job of working with the electronics I’m putting in now, and may put in the future, such as auxiliary lighting.
+It’s only 4 years old and has a decent battery, but it’s not up to the job of working with the electronics I’m putting in now and may put in the future, such as auxiliary lighting.
 If I’m already considering it, there’s a good chance it’ll happen while I “sleep on it” for a few months or years.

 So I’m grabbing a new Red Top battery in the morning.
 To be more precise, I’m grabbing a Yellow-top, which is beefier.